kubernetes/website/content/en/docs/concepts/cluster-administration/flow-control.md

 In it, all requests have equal "width": each takes up one "seat", one unit of concurrency.

 But some requests take up more than one seat.
-Some of these are LIST requests that the server estimates will return a large number of objects.
+Some of these are **list** requests that the server estimates will return a large number of objects.
 These have been found to put an exceptionally heavy burden on the server, among requests that take a similar amount of time to